 Deadline: May 1

-The TEFL Academy awards scholarships to seniors graduating in 2014-15 who are interested in teaching English abroad.
+The TEFL Academy awards scholarships to graduating seniors who are interested in teaching English abroad.

 Deadline: August 1

 Golden Door is a nonprofit scholarship organization which provides college scholarships to high performing students with DACA.
 This year Golden Door is excited to announce that we will award the scholarship to up to 50 students across the country attending college in Fall 2019 who are interested in Computer Science, Tech, Data Science, Engineering, Math or similar fields.
 These fields are diverse, growing quickly, high paying and have low barriers to entry for DACA recipients.
 In addition to funding, Golden Door provides 1:1 mentorship and summer internships.

 Belluck & Fox, LLP is hosting its third annual $10,000 scholarship essay contest.
 Ten different award amounts are granted to deserving students throughout the United States.
 The purpose of the scholarship is to assist with educational efforts, as well as raise awareness for Mesothelioma and its effects.

 Deadline: March 25 (first contest), October 10 (second contest)

 Caring.com is offering three $1,500 scholarships to university students attending an accredited U.S. college or university who care for aging relatives.
 Submit your story though a 1500-word essay or 2-minute video telling us about your journey.